wbste/wbste.github.io/docs/AI/Chat.md

 **Want the TL;DR on how to run a model 100% locally?**

 1. Regardless if you have a CPU or GPU, download [LM Studio](https://lmstudio.ai/).
 It's the best GUI I've found, and integrates with HuggingFace, can act as a API server, and allows for running on CPU, GPU, or a mix of both.
-2. Open the app, and search (for example) *TheBloke/CodeLlama-7B-Instruct-GGUF* for coding, or *TheBloke/Llama-2-7B-Chat-GGUF* for general chat.
+2. Open the app, and download one of the models on the home page.
+Smaller models are a good start (something with 2B or 7B in the name).
 3. Download the model **Quantization Q4_K_M** to start with.
 We can get smaller or larger ones after seeing how this one performs.
 4. After it's downloaded it will appear in LM Studio under the 📂 icon in the app.
-5. Make sure the code one says **CodeLlama Instruct** and the chat says **MetaAI Llama 2 Chat** in the dropdown.
-This loads some settings on how to interact with the model.
-6. Click on the 💬 icon, **New Chat**.
+5. Click on the 💬 icon, **New Chat**.
-7. On the right you may want to select *GPU Acceleration* under **Model Initialization** if you have one, and start with **10 layers** (we can always modify later).
+6. On the right you may want to select *GPU Acceleration* under **Model Initialization** if you have one, and start with **10 layers** (we can always modify later).
-8. From the top, select one of the models you downloaded and load it.
+7. From the top, select one of the models you downloaded and load it.
-9. Chat away!
+8. Chat away!

-> [!tip]
-> This app can run GGML and GGUF models (GGUF is the new format, while GGML is being phased out).
-Anything from [TheBloke](https://huggingface.co/TheBloke) seems to be good.

-> [!info]
-> There is another format called GPTQ that LM Studio can't run.
-GPTQ is meant for 100% GPU, while the others can be a mix (or 100% CPU).
-[Oobaboga](https://github.com/oobabooga/text-generation-webui) and [ExLlama](https://github.com/turboderp/exllama) can run those, but I don't like the GUI or UX as much.
-I have 32 GB ram which helps a lot for larger models to load into memory.

 > [!example]
 > What size model should you get?
 See the below table **4-bit Model Requirements for GPU inference** for a starting point.
 For example, assuming you have at least 32GB RAM and a 3090, you can run a 4-bit 34B with good performance.